COVID-19 Registration Protocols

 COVID-19 Emergency Registration

-The recent change to the Act enables NLPB to issue an emergency registration only in very specific circumstances related to an immediate need for pharmacist or pharmacy technician services “due to an actual or potential threat to public safety, health or welfare or where the minister [of Health and Community Services] or federal Minister of Health makes a request.”
+The recent change to sections 14.1 and 17.1 of the Pharmacy Act, 2012 enables NLPB to issue an emergency registration only in very specific circumstances related to an immediate need for pharmacist or pharmacy technician services “due to an actual or potential threat to public safety, health or welfare or where the minister [of Health and Community Services] or federal Minister of Health makes a request.”

 Pharmacy owners, employers or candidates wishing to apply for emergency registration should contact firstname.lastname@example.org for further direction.
 Applications for emergency registration will be reviewed on a case-by-case basis to assess the circumstances of the indicated immediate need for services, and each potential emergency registrant’s educational background and experience will be considered to determine: